gibsonbailey/treftstechnologies/TT/static/markdown/Git 1: Basic Commands.md

 </br>

 ## Commands
-Git offers a suite of commands that are used to move files from one compartment to another.
+Git offers a suite of commands that are used to move files from one of the conceptual compartments to another.

 Using the command,